smdesai/iOS-Hierarchy-Viewer/README.md

 + preview of device/simulator screen.
 Can be scaled and/or rotated on demand
 + debug frames shows the exact UIViews frames
 + property list shows obj-c properties and their values for selected UIView
++ accessibility values are indicated in the tree by a diamond

 Installation
 ====================

-+ download the statiic library and header file from here: [Lib]
++ download the statiic library and header file from the Lib folder
 + add these files to your project (drag&drop into into your Xcode project)
 + make sure that you have added “-ObjC -all_load” to “other linker flags” (click at project root element, select “Build settings” tab, search for “other linker flags”)
 + if you already have JSONKit.m in your project, please remove it to avoid linker conflicts